Leica SL2 vs Nikon D780

 The Leica SL2 and the Nikon D780 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The SL2 writes its imaging data to SDHC or XQD cards, while the D780 uses SDXC cards.
+Concerning the storage of imaging data, both the SL2 and the D780 write their files to SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 Moreover, both the SL2 and the D780 support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s, on both slots.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica SL2 and Nikon D780 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.